 On 18th November on BBC One, actor and rapper Scroobius Pip headed up the BSA's Lifeline Appeal.
 Featuring trustees Mandy Taylor and Naheem Bashir and our supporter Jordan Halkier, the 9-minute appeal teased out the stories of each, highlighting their very different journeys.

 Pip's huge appeal on social media (27 million Twitter followers) ensured a strong reach across the UK, and was bolstered by our own supporters and on Facebook.

-The appeal raised £5,854, increased our membership and put a sharp spike in our reach across social channels, as the graph below indicates.
+The appeal raised £5,854, increased our membership and put a sharp spike in our reach across social channels.